 - Standard Sirius Satellite Radio with 14-speaker audio system

 - Optional backseat entertainment system with 8-inch screen

 The Navigator has standard V-8 power and is available with rear- or four-wheel drive.
-The only EPA gas mileage estimates available for the Navigator are for the two-wheel-drive model, which is rated at 14/20 mpg city/highway.
+Mechanical features include:

 - 310-horsepower, 5.4-liter V-8 that makes 365 pounds-feet of torque